|Year||1954 Women’s European Rowing Championships (8o unplaced)|

 During the Easter holidays in 1953, she visited Durham, and then went on another European tour that summer (after watching the Queen’s coronation in the Mall) which took in Lucerne, and most of Italy.

-In 1954, despite training with the England eight and revising for her finals, she managed to fit in another trip to Cornwall with her rowing friends.
+In 1954, despite training with the England eight and revising for her finals, Mary managed to fit in another trip to Cornwall with her rowing friends.
 After the European Championships in Amsterdam, she went on a sailing school holiday in the Netherlands with her crewmates Pauline Grudgings and Dorothea Newman.
 Mary’s in the centre of first photo below showing her with Dutch friends.

 After she graduated, Mary joined the Women’s Royal Army Corps as an officer cadet in early 1955, but left after three months (with a glowing reference that stated she was, “Most suitable for a responsible position.”), and later worked in a bank.
 In 1956, she took her passion for travel to the next stage and emigrated to Montreal and then moved to New York in late 1959 where she initially worked at the Australian Government Trade Commission, but later passed the United Nations exam for statistical clerks before gaining as post as a ‘correspondent’ (on her visa application, described herself as a Research Officer) in the Information Department of The British Travel Association at a salary of $90 a week.